Ameliaaaaaaa/PAW-APP/README.md

 # PAW App
-This directory contains the desktop application for PAW (Puppy's Avatar World), a VRChat avatar database and search platform.
+This repository contains the desktop application for PAW (Puppy's Avatar World), a VRChat avatar database and search platform.

 ## Overview
 The application is built using Tauri and Next.js.
 It provides a native desktop experience for searching, browsing, and discovering VRChat avatars.
 A key feature of the application is the ability to "force clone" avatars you have encountered directly from within the app.